OmarMAARAF/application-de-gestion-du-personnel-v1.0-avec-PHP-/README.md

 Configure the `files/templates/dark-admin/ConnectDb.php` file with yours DB info.

-Make sure to import the **bd_wilaya** in  a database with the same name in your ConnectDB.php file
+Make sure to import the **bd_wilaya** in  a database with the same name in your ConnectDb.php file

 ## What was used